wp-invoice/wp-invoice/readme.md

 Credit card payments may be accepted via Authorize.net, MerchantPlus' NaviGate, PayPal or Google Checkout account.
 For recurring billing we have integrated Authorize.net's ARB API that will allow you to setup payment schedules along with invoices.
 Subscriptions implemented using PayPal Subscriptions and Google Checkout Subscriptions.

-### New Features
+### Features

-* Automatically import invoices from Web Invoice plugin.
+* Automatically import invoices from Web Invoice plugin
 * WP-CRM Integration
 * Brand new user interface for much improved invoicing filtering and searching
 * Minimum and Split / Partial Payments